Resource: aws_paas_service#

 , andALTER TABLE ADD FOREIGN KEY

-.
-Valid values are from 1 MiB to 2 GiB.max_connections
+.- Valid values: From 1 MiB to 2 GiB

-- (Optional) The maximum number of simultaneous connections to the database server.
-Valid values are from 1 to 262143.max_wal_size
+- (Optional) The maximum number of simultaneous connections to the database server.- Valid values: From 1 to 262143

-- (Optional, Deprecated) The maximum size, in bytes (multiple of 1 MiB), that WAL can reach at automatic checkpoints.
-Valid values are from 2 to 2147483647 MiB.
+- (Optional, Deprecated) The maximum size, in bytes (multiple of 1 MiB), that WAL can reach at automatic checkpoints.- Valid values: From 2 to 2147483647 MiB

 ~> Note The parameter max_wal_size